Rwanda Country Commercial Guide

 Overview

-Leading Sub-Sectors
+Leading Sub-sectors

-Hospitality and hotels
+• Hospitality and hotels.

-Transportation and tourist services
+• Transportation and tourist services.

 Opportunities

-• Tourism and hospitality training schools
+• Tourism and hospitality training and certification programs.

-• Construction of cultural villages
+• Construction and operation of eco-parks, luxury hotels, and cultural villages.

-• Creation of environmentally friendly recreation parks in Kigali
+• Creation of environmentally friendly recreation parks in Kigali.

 More resources and opportunities on tourism and travel are available from RDB, the Rwanda Convention Bureau, and the Rwanda Travel and Tourism Association.